SebastianEsp/HadesRandomizerMod/README.md

 ## Installation
 - Ensure requirements are met and mods installed
-- Pull the latest version form the git repository or the latest release from the releases tab
+- Pull the latest version from the git repository or the latest release from the releases tab
 - Extract the folder into to Steam\steamapps\common\Hades\Content\Mods\
 - Run modimporter.py